moxious/shoggoth/README.md

 ## What is this?

-A quick demo showing ChatGPT auto-tagging of posts on discourse.
+A CLI tool for auto-tagging and categorization of community posts on [discourse](https://community.grafana.com/)

 This simple demo:

 1. Loads the latest post from Discourse
 2. Cuts it down to title/content only
-3. Feeds it into ChatGPT with a **prime directive** to read the post and categorize it according to common topics and product lines.
+3. Feeds it into OpenAI with a **prime directive** to read the post and categorize it according to common topics and product lines.

 ## Setup